CollinOS/crypto-dashboard/README.md

 - is return statements after functions not displaying anywhere a big deal?
 - add login with GitHub (low)

-- way in the future could be cool to boot up my old server and run sql off of it and just have all of my side projects use it.
+- in the future could be cool to boot up my old server and run sql off of it and just have all of my side projects use it.

-For the slow loading of favorites? (might not need) https://www.youtube.com/watch?v=MeRk-5U9XVc&list=PL4cUxeGkcC9hUb6sHthUEwG7r9VDPBMKO&index=9&ab_channel=TheNetNinja
+For the slow loading of favorites? (might not need) (yeah don't think I need but keeping for now just in case) https://www.youtube.com/watch?v=MeRk-5U9XVc&list=PL4cUxeGkcC9hUb6sHthUEwG7r9VDPBMKO&index=9&ab_channel=TheNetNinja

 ## High Level Description (Draft for now)